knime/knime-sdk-setup/README.md

 * Download and install the version of "Eclipse for RCP and RAP Developers" corresponding to the KNIME Analytics Platform version you want to develop against, according to the table above.
 Make sure you are using exactly the version noted, as there are compatibility issues with older/newer versions (for example, JUnit 5 tests might not be properly recognized).
-You may try newer versions of Eclipse on your own risk.

 #### 3. Install Git and Git LFS
 If you plan to use the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/), you may skip this step.